HugoSmits86/gosee/README.md

 ------------ | ------------- | -------------
 <img src="testdata/pac3.png" width=32px height=32px> | yes | 0.99
 <img src="testdata/ghost1.png" width=32px height=32px> | no | 0.05

+# Image dimensions

+The network evaluates blocks of 8 by 8 pixels.
+If you would like to use the network to predict a large image it is recommended to break the image up into 8 by 8 blocks, opposed to increasing the block size, for better results.

 # Build project